 - All borrowed electrical appliances will use the standard American 120V.
 Most offpost villas and apartments will have converters for American sockets but there will only be one or two per room.

 TIP: Contact housing before getting here and they will send you a list of items available from the loaner office.
-I have a list here but it’s about 6 months old.
+Over on my “Offpost and Onpost Housing” blog post, I uploaded a loaner furniture worksheet from 2017.
+I also have a spreadsheet listing what items to bring and what items to leave behind in storage.

 Start early when preparing household items and furniture for shipping.
 SM’s and families must be prepared for movers to come 3 different times, all the while keeping everything organized into three different shipments.
 Below are my suggestions for items that should be in each shipment.
 I have heard of people bringing all of their furniture and others (like myself) who have left it all behind.
 Do the research and decide what works best for you.